-Tourism involves the movement of people, and consequently, the relationship between transportation and tourism development is a vital aspect of tourism studies.
-Transportation is one of the decisive factors that determine the actual or potential importance of a geographical unit as a tourist destination.
-Adequate transportation infrastructure and access to generating markets are among the most crucial prerequisites for the development of any destination.
-In most cases, tourism has been developed in areas where extensive transportation networks were already in place and potential for further development was available.
-The fact that travellers can find adequate hospitality and leisure facilities close to terminals in most destinations worldwide demonstrates this point.
+Tourism involves movement of people and in consequently, the relationship between transportation and tourism development is a vital aspect of tourism studies.
+Transportation is one of the decisive factors which determines the actual or potential importance of geographical unit as a tourist destination.
+Adequate transportation infrastructure and access to generating markets is one of the most important prerequisites for the development of any destination.
+In most of the cases tourism has been developed in areas where extensive transportation networks were on place and potential for further development was available.
+The fact that in most destinations worldwide the traveler can find adequate hospitality and leisure facilities close to the terminals, demonstrates this point.

 On the other hand, tourism demand has stimulated the rapid development of transportation.
-As millions of tourists expect to be transported safely, quickly, and comfortably to their destinations at a reasonable cost, the transportation industry has had to adjust to accommodate this increased and sophisticated demand.
+As millions of tourists expect to be transported safely, quickly and comfortably to their destinations at a reasonable cost, the transportation industry has had to adjust to accommodate to this increased, and also sophisticated, demand.

-Transportation, in its simplest form, is the movement of freight and people from one place to another.
-One of the most widely accepted definitions of transportation is the means of reaching a destination.
-In transportation as a product, the service component plays a dominant role, and due to the close link between service character and transportation, it exhibits several unique characteristics.
-The principal characteristics of service products can be summarised as Intangibility, Inseparability, Variability, and Perishability.
-Besides these, there is a significant role of the external environment in affecting transportation as a product.
+Transportation, in its simplest form, is the movement freight and people from one place to another.
+One of the most accepted definition of transportation is the means to reach the destination.
+In transportation as a product, there is a dominating role of service and owing to the close link of service character with transportation, it has several unique characteristics.
+The principal characteristics of service products may be summarized as Intangibility, Inseparability, Variability and Perishability.
+Besides these, there is a dominant role of external environment that affects transportation as a product.

-- Ministry of Shipping.
+- 1. Ministry of Shipping.

-- Major Ports Trust Act, 1963.
+- 2. Major Ports Trust Act, 1963.

-- Inland Water Way Authority of India
+- 3. Inland Water Way Authority of India

-- Regulatory
+- 4. Regulatory

-- Ministry of Railways.
+- 5. Ministry of Railways.

-- 1988.
+- 6. 1988.

-- way, terminal, carrying unit and motive power
+- 7. Way, terminal, carrying unit and motive power

-- Surface/ railway.
+- 8. Surface/railway.

 - Bhatia, A. K., (2001).
 Tourism development-Principles and Practice, Sterling Publishing Pvt.
 Ltd., New Delhi. - Burkart, A.J. and Medlik, S., (1974).
-Tourism: Past, Present and Future, Heinmann, London, p.44, 47. - Burkart, A.J. and Medlik, S., (1981).
+Tourism: Past, Present and Future, Heinmann, London, p.44, 47.

+- Burkart, A.J. and Medlik, S., (1981).
 Tourism: Past, Present and Future, Heinmann, London, 2nd Edn. - Cooper, C., Fletcher, J., Gilbert, D., and Wanhill S., Tourism Principles and Practice, Pitman Publishing, London. - Holloway, J.C., (1983).
 The Business of Tourism, Macdonald and Evans, London. - Kamra, K.K. and Chand Mohinder, Basics of Tourism, Kanishka Publishers, New Delhi - Kotler, P., Bowen, J., and Makens, J., (2004).
-Marketing for Hospitality and Tourism, Pearson Education, New Delhi, 3rd Edn, - Mill, Robert Christie, and Morrison, Alastair, M., The Tourism System.

-- Robinson, H., (1976).
+Marketing for Hospitality and Tourism, Pearson Education, New Delhi, 3rd Edn, - Mill, Robert Christie, and Morrison, Alastair, M., The Tourism System. - Robinson, H., (1976).
 A Geography of Tourism, Macdonald and Evans, London, p.94. - Seth, Pran, (1991), Successful Tourism Management, Vol. II, Sterling Publishing Pvt Ltd., New Delhi. - Transport and Communications Bulletin for Asia and the Pacific No. 73, 2003. - Tewari, S.P., (1994), Tourism Dimentions, Atma Ram and Sons, New Delhi.

-- What is transportation?
-How is it related with tourism? - Explain the basic elements of transportation. - What are the various characteristics of transportation? - What are the factors that affect transportation? - Explain service characteristics of transport as a tourism product. - Explain the importance and significance of transportation in the development of tourist destinations.
+- 1. What is transportation?
+How is it related with tourism? - 2.
+Explain the basic elements of transportation. - 3.
+What are the various characteristics of transportation?

+- 4. What are the factors that affect transportation? - 5.
+Explain service characteristics of transport as a tourism product. - 6.
+Explain the importance and significance of transportation in the development of tourist destination.